rkstar/service-data-publisher/README.md

 ## Adding a Service
 You can add any external service you would like to the `ServiceDataPublisher` and it will automatically start serving your external data via the `services_data` var in the `Meteor.user()` object!
+You can add a service with this function:
 ```javascript
 ServiceDataPublisher.addSocialNetwork('MyAwesomeNetwork',(data)=>{
   return {